Content curation: How To Rewrite Content and get indexed

 You start delivering value right from the title of your write-up.
 We already talked about being ultra-specific.
 Your headline must not just communicate the value of your write-up to the reader; it must also be engaging.

 Don’t be afraid of using a longer headline, as long as it is easy to read and draws attention.
-Rework vital point, facts, information, processes, etc., into sub-headings.
+Rework vital points, facts, information, processes, etc., into sub-headings.

 After reading through your source article, you must highlight the vital information, which you can then use to create sub-headlines in your own content.
 This also makes for good SEO.